mmu-webdesign/Level4-web-term-1/CSS/css01/01-intro-css.md

 }
 ```

-- In plain english the ruleset reads: Every paragraph on the page
+- In plain English the ruleset reads: Every paragraph on the page

     + font colour red (notice the USA spelling)
     + each paragraph is 400 pixel wide